TianNaYa/Linker-Beta/readme.md

+# Warning: This tool will expire on 2024-08-24 and will no longer be usable.
-#Linker and Generate Tools Usage Guide
+# Linker and Generate Tools Usage Guide

 ## Linker Tool (`linker.exe`)
 ---